TomPrograms/cleanscript/Readme.md

 ### Strict Mode

 Cleanscript by default enables strict mode.
-Strict mode helps to encourage better code and prevents common issues in Javascript code.
-If you don't want strict mode, you can disable it.
-To explicitly disable strict mode, put the statement `"unstrict";` before any other statement in your program, like so:
+Strict mode helps to encourage better code and prevents common issues in the code.
+If you don't want strict mode, you can disable it explicitly by putting the statement `"unstrict";` before any other statement in your program, like so:

 ```
 "unstrict";